Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 Another critical element of the Development Phase is testing and debugging.
 Instructional materials, technologies, and resources are subjected to rigorous testing to identify and fix any issues or errors.
 This iterative process ensures that the instruction functions smoothly and effectively before it is delivered to learners.

 The Development Phase of the ADDIE model is a collaborative and iterative process that involves creating and assembling content assets, developing technologies, and performing testing and debugging procedures.
-By working closely with a design team and prioritising the review of materials and deadlines, instructional designers can develop high-quality instructional materials that effectively facilitate learning.
+By working closely with a design team and prioritising the review of materials and deadlines, instructional designers can develop high-quality instructional materials that engage students in meaningful activities.

 Addie Model